Analysis | Trump claims the coronavirus pandemic is ending. Data and the experts disagree.

 That’s where Trump would like to think the country is: at the tail end of the pandemic.
-This isn’t really a new impulse for Trump, who’s consistently tried to downplay the scale of the spread of the coronavirus in the United States.
+This isn’t really a new impulse for Trump, who has consistently played down the scale of the spread of the novel coronavirus in the United States.

 Later in the interview with the Journal, he again hinted that maybe the country had emerged from the woods.

 The wording’s a bit muddled, but he’s making a few points.
 The first is that the number of predicted deaths could have been 3 million — a figure substantially higher than the 2.2 million upper limit actually presented by the White House in early April.
 The second is that Trump has again upgraded his estimate of how many Americans might die in the pandemic.
-For weeks, that number stayed just a few thousand ahead of the actual death toll, as though everything would suddenly just resolve.
+For weeks, that number stayed just a few thousand ahead of the actual death toll, as though everything would suddenly just resolve itself.
 Eventually, Trump accepted that the situation was more dire, and he stopped talking about it much.

 Regardless, the same point: This thing is all but over.